IBM/gguf/README.md

     - **Preview**: `preview-v3.2`
     - **Preview**: `v3.2`

     Treat these strings as "prefixes" which you must append a unique build version.
+For example:

+    - `v3.2-rc-01` for a release candidate version 01

 1. "Create a new tag: on publish" near the bottom of the drop-down list.